 Automating Cloud Deployments with GitHub Actions, S3, and CloudFront

-How to set up a zero-downtime deployment pipeline for static sites using GitHub Actions, S3, and CloudFront — with cache invalidation, branch previews, and cost breakdown.
+How to set up a zero-downtime deployment pipeline for static sites using GitHub Actions, S3, and CloudFront — with cache invalidation, least-privilege IAM, and a real cost breakdown.

 The Pipeline